-First, allowing randomization allows one to construct trivial examples of set estimators that are both $1-\alpha$ confidence sets and $1-\alpha$ credible regions, regardless of the prior.
+By allowing randomization, one can construct trivial examples of set estimators that are both $1-\alpha$ confidence sets and $1-\alpha$ credible regions, irrespective of the prior.
 One example is the set estimator that is the empty set with probability $\alpha$ and is the set $\Theta$ otherwise.
 Such trivial families are of little interest because they lack other desirable properties, relating, e.g., to their size, shape, and location.
-Rather than being focused on any one type of credible region, our main result provides sufficient conditions on families of credible regions for matching priors to exist.
-We can then choose to apply them to non-trivial set estimators.
-Second, families of credible regions often arise from deterministic maps $\rho : \Priors \to \BorelSets{\Theta}$ taking (posterior) distributions to sets, i.e., they depend on the data and prior only through the posterior.
-Third, and finally, in addition to defining their Bayesian properties, we later want to quantify the frequentist coverage of these randomized set estimators.
-This was the motivation for the measurability constraint (i), which implies that, for every $\theta \in \Theta$ and $u \in [0,1]$, the probability
+Rather than being focused on any one type of credible region, our main result provides sufficient conditions on families of credible regions for a matching prior to exist.
+We can then choose to apply these theorems to non-trivial families of credible regions.